100 TO 25000*

 But will paying off your loans increase or improve your credit history?

-Every time you take out a loan, your credit score is reduced so multiple debts can really pull your credit score down.
+Every time you take out an unemployed loan, your credit score is reduced so multiple debts can really pull your credit score down.
 Paying off your loans can have a positive impact on your credit score.

 Improves your credit score